 High Impact Polystyrene is very popular, thanks to its tough nature and resistance to impacts and heavy knocks.
 It is created by modifying crystal styrene with rubber, which gives it its impressive resistance to impacts.
 It is often used to protect assets, such as parcels in transit or valuable machinery and is low cost and easy to produce.
 It is non-toxic and so can be produced to fit FDA grades and be used as containers for consumable goods.
 While polystyrene is flammable, flame-0retardant versions can be produced, along with high gloss grades that give a top-quality finish.

 Another common thermoplastic, polypropylene (PP) is very flexible, rendering it perfect for such applications as athletic clothing, rugs and car parts that need to be bent into position.
-It is safe to be used as food containers and does not break down easily when placed in contact with water, acids and detergents.
+Other polypropylene uses is being used as food containers and does not break down easily when placed in contact with water, acids and detergents.
 So, it can be reused multiple times, reducing waste and resulting in a more eco-friendly product.
 Polypropylene has a high melting point and high resistance to cracking and stress.
 It has been compounded for a wide range of products and is extremely versatile.

 Acrylonitrile Butadiene Styrene (ABS)

 This opaque thermoplastic is a terpolymer, made up of the three polymers, acrylonitrile, butadiene and styrene.
 The combination produces a flexible, very light material that can be moulded into a plethora of everyday items and components for use in everyday life.
-ABS can be modified to produce the exact levels of impact resistance, toughness and heat resistance that the manufacturer needs by moulding it at a high or low temperature.
+A few of ABS plastic properties is that it can be modified to produce the exact levels of impact resistance, toughness and heat resistance that the manufacturer needs by moulding it at a high or low temperature.
 ABS is used commonly in drainpipe systems, automotive parts, musical instruments and sporting equipment, such as,

 - golf club heads